 What is a stipend for health insurance?

 This stipend is the equivalent of simply grossing up wages—it's a flat amount given to all employees, which they can spend however they choose.
-While an employer may ask employees to spend the money on health insurance, they can't require employees to do so.
+In general, while an employer may ask employees to spend their funds on health insurance, they can't require employees to do so.

 It's important to note that the money for the insurance stipend is treated as taxable income for the employee.
 In addition, employers must also pay payroll taxes on reimbursements.